-Many women experience yellow discharge during pregnancy due to various reasons.
-Although vaginal discharge is common in pregnant women, yellow discharge can be concerning.
-However, hormonal changes may cause slight yellow discharge without other symptoms.
-Yellow discharge with a peculiar smell or other symptoms may indicate amniotic fluidiXThe clear fluid that surrounds the baby in the uterus. leak or infections.
-Therefore, it is recommended to seek advice from a doctor to know the exact cause, especially if you are uncertain about the accompanying symptoms.
+Many women experience vaginal discharge during pregnancy due to various reasons.
+Hormonal changes may cause a slight yellow discharge without other symptoms, but a peculiar smell or other symptoms that accompany yellow discharge during pregnancy may indicate amniotic fluidiThe clear fluid that surrounds the baby in the uterus. leak or infections.
+Therefore, it is important you monitor changes in vaginal discharge during pregnancy and get timely intervention.
+Seek advice from a doctor to know the exact cause, especially if you are uncertain about the accompanying symptoms.

 Read on to know the causes, treatment, and prevention of yellow discharge during pregnancy.